wbcmedia/wbcmedia.github.io/2026/draft.md

 **_Gideon_** : So I can knock it down and build my super-prison?

-- Old Lord Naff causes time to freeze
 - Norman makes the lights flicker and spark
 - Hildegaard concentrates on a large book on a shelf, making it move and fall off
-- Old Lord Naff unfreezes everything
+- A single lamp is left shining on the book
 - Chris notices this book on the floor and picks it up

-**_Chris O'Really_** : I almost stepped on this... wait, these are official records from the olden days, how fascinating... it says here that the house was visited by Queen Hildegaard of Hockflugenstein on her "Campaign of Cruelty" tour - oh I'm a big fan of that one, that was at the height of her power, very notable...
-She stopped for a short break in order to make use of the facilities.
-The servants reported hearing a loud groaning sound from behind the latrine door... followed by such a creaking and splintering of the wooden platform therein...
-She fell with a huge splatter down into the dark filthiness below, and was lost forever.
+**_Chris O'Really_** : I almost stepped on this... wait, these are official records from the olden days, how fascinating... it says here that the house was visited by Queen Hildegaard of Hockflugenstein on her "Campaign of Cruelty" tour - oh I'm a big fan of that one, that was at the height of her power...
+She stopped here to make use of the facilities.
+The servants reported hearing "a loud groan from behind the latrine door... as if a demon had posessed her.
+There followed a creaking and splintering of the wooden seat therein...
+She fell with a huge splatter down into the dark filthiness below.
+One servant was heard to mutter, 'better give that ten minutes'".

 **_Gideon_** : Yeah, very interesting, can we just get on with signing off my plans, so I can start making super-prison-cash?

-**_Chris O'Really_** : I don't think you understand, this suggests that Queen Hildegaard fell down the toilet... and that she lost her life... here, in this very place... that is of the utmost historical importance, an incredible discovery, we'll need to speak to English Heritage right away
+**_Chris O'Really_** : I don't think you understand, this suggests that Queen Hildegaard fell down the toilet... and died... here, in this very place... that is of the utmost historical importance, an incredible discovery, we'll need to speak to English Heritage right away

 **_Gideon_** : Does this mean, what I think it means?
 You're not gonna let me build my super-prison are you?